 Plan an Epic Spring Break Vacation with Friends to Puerto Rico

-Whether your squad’s vacation style is super chill or a week-long party, Puerto Rico has you covered.
+Whether your squad’s spring break style is super chill or a week-long party, Puerto Rico has you covered.

 Puerto Rico ranks as one of the most budget-friendly Caribbean islands to visit.
-With frequent direct flights from U.S. cities and no passport required for American travelers, it’s the ideal spot for a spring break getaway.
+With frequent direct flights from U.S. cities and no passport required for American travelers, Puerto Rico is the ideal spot for a spring break getaway.
 Here’s how to enjoy a laid-back escape in Rincón or revel in San Juan’s vibrant nightlife.

 Located on Puerto Rico’s west coast, this relaxed town is known as a surfing haven.
 Rincón is one of the least developed spots on the island, which creates a blissfully casual vibe.
 That doesn’t mean the town is devoid of activities beyond the beach.
 You’ll also find affordable restaurants and bars, as well as solid shopping opportunities.